Albert Cashier: Enlistment

-Cashier first enlisted in July 1862 after President Lincoln's call for soldiers.
-As time passed, the need for soldiers only increased.
-On August 6, 1862, the eighteen-year-old enlisted in the 95th Illinois Infantry for a three-year term using the name "Albert D.J.
+Cashier first enlisted August 6, 1862, he enlisted in the 95th Illinois Infantry for a three-year term using the name "Albert D.J.
 Cashier" and was assigned to Company G. The Company Descriptive Book of the 95th shows the entry for Cashier, a 5'3" soldier, nineteen years old with blue eyes and auburn hair, weighing 110 pounds.
 (Note: Sources differ about how tall Cashier was.
 Some say 5'3" and others say 5 feet.
 In addition, Tsui claims Cashier was blue-eyed, with auburn hair and a fair complexion, while Clausius says "dark-haired".)
 Cashier easily passed the medical examination because it consisted of showing one's hands and feet.
 During the Civil War, many soldiers were young boys.
-Albert could not read or write and instead marked an X on the enlistment papers.
-Cashier's fellow soldiers recalled that Cashier was reserved and preferred not to share a tent.
+He could not read or write and instead marked an X on the enlistment papers.
+His fellow soldiers recalled that he was reserved and preferred not to share a tent.

 Many soldiers from Belvidere participated in the Battle of Shiloh as members of the Fifteenth Illinois Volunteers, where the Union had suffered heavy losses.
-Cashier took the train with others from Belvidere to Rockford in order to enlist, in answer to the call for more soldiers.
+Cashier took the train with others from Belvidere to Rockford in order to answer to the call for more soldiers.
 Along with others from Boone and McHenry counties, Cashier was trained to be an infantryman of the 95th Regiment at Camp Fuller in Rockford.
 After being shipped out by steamer and rail to Confederate strongholds in Columbus, Kentucky and Jackson, Tennessee, the 95th was ordered to Grand Junction where the regiment became part of the Army of the Tennessee under General Ulysses S. Grant.